Interested in Co-Organizing the 2023-4 SPSSI-SASP Small Group Conference in Australasia or North America?

-A reminder that proposals/Letters of Interest are invited by **June 15,2018** for the 2019 small group conference meeting jointly sponsored by the Society for the Psychological Study of Social Issues (SPSSI) and the Society of Australasian Social Psychologists (SASP).
-Proposals are expected for a small conference meeting to take place in Australasia in 2019.
+Proposals/Letters of Interest are invited by February 28, 2023 for a small group conference meeting jointly sponsored by the Society for the Psychological Study of Social Issues (SPSSI) and the Society of Australasian Social Psychologists (SASP) to take place in either Australasia or North America between July 2023 and December 2024.

-Those interested in submitting a proposal for the 2019 meeting have the option of planning the small group meeting as a pre-conference or post-conference event around the SASP conference in Sydney in April 2019 or the SPSSI conference in North America, but this is certainly not essential.
-Feedback/decisions to this round of proposals/letters of interest will be provided to applicants by July 15, 2018.
+Those interested in submitting a proposal for the meeting have the option of planning the small group meeting as a pre-conference or post-conference event around the SASP conference (Nov 2023, in the Sunshine Coast, Australia) or the SPSSI conference (June 2024), but this is certainly not essential.
+SASP2023 will take place in collaboration with ACPID (Australian Conference for Personality and Individual Difference) to bring together both social psychologists and personality psychologists.

-A total of $7,000 in support is available for each meeting as part of a collaboration between SPSSI and SASP.
+A total of US$7,000 in support is available for each meeting as part of a collaboration between SPSSI and SASP.
 The purpose of the collaboration is to help strengthen links between the two organizations so that members of each may have opportunities to discuss research questions of mutual interest.
-This new series is modeled after the successful SPSSI-EASP small group conference series.
+This new series is modelled after the successful SPSSI-EASP small group conference series.

 - This program will support one meeting a year.